Zishrodrigues/performance-matters/README.md

 # Performance matters

 I did an Audit of the Bootstrap documentation website.
 In each branch I added functionality or optimization which makes the page ever so fast.
 Check the [AUDIT.md](AUDIT.md) file for my first test and tot result.
 Check the README.md of each branch to see how the specific optimization impacted speed.
+The development branch was used for our final test.

 [Audit of the Bootstrap documentation website](AUDIT.md)